 Pre-European Maori were familiar with the area as it was a passageway to the ponumena mines on the West Coast.
 St Bathans was initially called Dunstan Creek, the town underwent a name change when government official John Turnbull Thomson surveying the fledgling settlement named the place after the Scottish parish of Abbey St Bathans.
 In the 1860’s the town’s inhabitants were over 2000.
 The gold stampede started in May 1861 with an gold find in Gabriel’s Gully several thousand miners in a matter of months.

-WHAT TO STAY OVERNIGHT
+WHERE TO STAY OVERNIGHT IN ST BATHANS

 - Check the hotel or The St Bathans Police Camp (1864) is now marketed as the St Bathans Jail & Constable’s Cottage, with three bedrooms.

 WEATHER IN ST BATHANS